 Influencers who are in the process of building their audience are also ideal for an email outreach strategy campaign.
 As they share your material, they might ask you to do the same so that you can both sides can grow your audiences simultaneously.
 These individuals are more likely to let a company guest post on their blog.
 Just remember that with this group, you need to reciprocate and promote them as much as they promote you.

 Finally, influencers who are just getting started may not have much traffic as the other groups.
-But they are more likely to respond to an email from you.
+Nevertheless, they are more likely to respond to an email from you.
 Using an outreach campaign to reach out to this group is fantastic preparation for when you later move on to individuals with more significant followings.
 Generally, these individuals are within easy reach.
-All you need is a call to action to get them an interest in sharing their content or linking to their website.
+All you need is a call to action to get them interested in sharing your content or linking to your website.

 4) Demonstrate value